Tswana music: Aspects of Tswana music

 Traditional Tswana communal music is characteristically largely pentatonic, of diversive symmetrical meter performed with much expression and rhythmic bodily movements.

-Traditional Tswana songs are either 'mainmane a segologolo' which is a 'folklore of great import' or the songs are contemporary, where they originate from a known composer 'motlhami'.
+Traditional Tswana songs are either 'mainaane a segologolo' which is a 'folklore of great import' or the songs are contemporary, where they originate from a known composer 'motlhami'.
 The songs may be sung in unison (pina e e kodunngwe) or in two or more parts.
 Multipart songs are usually in a 'call and response' form where the 'call' is known as 'segalodimo' and the response 'segalo tlase'.